Nine Dutch startups are joining Microsoft’s virtual ScaleUp program and Connecterra is one of them.

 Microsoft ScaleUp is aimed at mature, later-stage startups in the expansion phase with completed seed financing, which solve problems in various industries and advance the development of new technologies such as artificial intelligence.
 The program’s goal is to support them in their growth.
 Over the course of four months, Microsoft ScaleUp offers a combination of in-person business coaching, online workshops and customised training sessions on the cloud platform Microsoft Azure.

-IDA is the AI assistant for dairy farmers that is helping farmers run the world’s most efficient dairy farm.
-Improves farm efficiency by over 30 percent by learning the behaviour of dairy cows and dairy farmers’ operational practices.
+Ida is the AI assistant for dairy farmers that is helping them run the world’s most efficient dairy farms.
+It improves farm efficiency by over 30 percent by learning the behaviour of dairy cows and farmers’ operational practices.

 To read the full press release from Microsoft, you can click here.